 Table of Contents

-PART I -‐ OVERVIEWS Introduction: Why was this book written?
-1. How were diverse voices studied?
-2. How are identities developed and changed?
-3. What are prejudice and related concepts?
-4. What are intersectionality and related concepts?
-PART II -‐ TYPES OF IDENTITIES 5.
-Racial-‐ethnic identities 6.
+PART I - OVERVIEWS Introduction: Why was this book written?
+1. How Is Prejudice Related to Other Concepts?
+2. How are Identities Developed and Changed?
+3. How do Identities Intersect to Impact Well-Being?
+4. How were Voices of Diversity Studied?
+PART II -TYPES OF IDENTITIES 5.
+Racial-ethnic identities 6.
 Social class identities 7.
 Immigrant generation and language identities 8.
 Religious identities 9.
 Gender identities 10.
 Sexual identities 11.
 Family and dating identities 12.
-Age and youth culture identities 13.
+Age identities 13.
 School and athletic identities 14.
 Disability Identities 15.
 Body image identities 16.
-Geographic and place identities 18.
+Geographic and place identities 17.
+Political Identities 18.
 Bullies and victims PART III – COMPARING IDENTITIES 19.
 Importance of identities 20.
 Comparing prejudices 21.
-Models of prejudice and well-‐being 22.
+Models of prejudice and well-being 22.
 Changes over the years Epilogue: Implications

 Charles T. Hill is Professor of Psychology at Whittier College, California, where he won the Nerhood Teaching Excellence Award.
 He has a PhD in Social Psychology from Harvard University and is a member of Phi Beta Kappa, the American Psychological Association, and the American Sociological Association.